MichaelCurrin/auto-commit-msg/docs/publish.md

 # Publish

-Build, use and share a packaged extension file.
+> Build, use and share a packaged form of the extension file

 See [Publishing Extensions](https://code.visualstudio.com/api/working-with-extensions/publishing-extension) in the docs.

+This seciton uses the [vsce](https://github.com/microsoft/vscode-vsce) package from NPM.

+> vsce, short for "Visual Studio Code Extensions", is a command-line tool for packaging, publishing and managing VS Code extensions.

-This uses the [vsce](https://github.com/microsoft/vscode-vsce) package from NPM to create a `.vsix` binary file, which can be used locally (in `.vscode/extensions` for user or repo level), sent to others (directly or through a download on GitHub), or published to the VS Code marketplace (not currently setup for this extension).
+That is used to create a `.vsix` binary file.which can be used locally (in `.vscode/extensions` for user or repo level), sent to others (directly or through a download on GitHub), or published to the VS Code marketplace (not currently setup for this extension).

 <!-- TODO: Move sections to cheatsheets -->